 Communication is essential in every relationship.
 You want to communicate well with not only the potential buyers but also your advisors, such as your attorney, accountant, and Business Broker or M&A Advisor.
 This will establish trust and keep things moving forward to overcome any roadblocks to getting the maximum value for your company.
 You also want to have advisors that are good communicators and have experience in the process of selling a business.

-Nothing gets people interested in something more than knowing that there are other people interested in what they want.
-Whether it’s buying a luxury item or a successful business.
-Your Business Broker will want to have a marketing plan to generate a number of potential buyers.
+Nothing gets people interested in something more than knowing that other people are interested in what they want.
+Whether it’s buying a luxury item or a successful business, your Business Broker will want to have a marketing plan to generate many potential buyers.
 They should also let potential buyers know that they are not the only ones interested in the business.
 This will provide buyers with a sense of urgency and move them along, knowing that if they don’t get the business, other people will.
 Multiple offers provide leverage in negotiations and go a long way in maximizing the value of the sale of your company.

-It’s important that your M&A advisor explains the offers so that you understand them.
+Getting multiple offers goes a long way in getting your full asking price (or higher).
+However, it’s important that your M&A advisor explains the offers so that you understand them.
 The proposal with the highest price isn’t always the best offer.
 It’s also about the structure of the offer and the buyer.
 For example, how much will be paid at the closing and how much will be paid after the closing, if any.
-Are there any contingencies to the offer, such as the buyer obtaining financing.
+Are there any contingencies to the offer, such as the buyer obtaining financing?
 If so, how likely is the buyer to receive the funding?
 How much due diligence is requested.
 How long of a period will the buyer need to do due diligence?
 Are you comfortable with the buyer taking over your business?

 Once you understand the offers, then you can decide which buyers to negotiate with and what is most important to you in terms of the overall price and/or amount at the closing.
 Having an experienced Business Broker negotiating on your behalf allows you to get the best price and terms for the sale of your business.